Jorenar/blog/_posts/2020-11-03-best-et-worst-of-c.md

 # Fairly simple

 Low-level languages are harder to program in.
-Not because they are more complicated, but because they are more error prone and thus require way more commitment, memorizing and fiddling.
+Not because they are more complicated, but because they are more error-prone and thus require way more commitment, memorizing and fiddling.

 C is mid-level, so "by definition" it's easier.
 But there comes the surprise,